tursodatabase/libsql/src/in-operator.md

   4. If the RHS is non-NULL then return FALSE.

-  5. If we do not need to distingish between FALSE and NULL, then return FALSE.
+  5. If we do not need to distinguish between FALSE and NULL, then return FALSE.

   6. For each row in the RHS, compare that row against the LHS and